pachi-belero/slide-html/README.md

 To print an actual asterist just write it twice, `** like this`.

-To emphasize text or use any other special format, just use HTML tags directly.
+To emphasize text or use any other special format, just use HTML tags directly, _`<em>like in this emphasized text</em>`_.

-Code blocks are written with monospace font and must start with at least two spaces, tab, or backticks (on each line).
+Code blocks are written with monospace font and must start with at least two spaces, tab, or backticks (\`) (on each line).

-Image slides start with `@` character.
+Image slides start with `!` character.

 Simple lists can be created by starting lines with a dash (`-`).